agnostechvalley/katas/2016-05/cort/README.md

 to run the tests

-cd into the cort directory and
+cd into the 2016-05/cort directory and

 	npm install